preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 Home settings
 ***************
+Here you can edit the settings for the link to the Workspace Home page.

 To edit Home settings, see to that "Home" is selected to the left, and then click "Edit":

 .. image:: workplace-navigation-home-settings-edit.png